Brazilian Pepper Tree Control

 Key Takeaways

-• Our top recommendation to treat Brazilian pepper trees is a post-emergent treatment of Triclopyr either via cut stump treatment or applying it to the foliage.
+• Our top recommendation for treating Brazilian pepper trees is a post-emergent treatment of Triclopyr via cut stump treatment or application to the foliage.

-• Due to the likelihood of the plant regrowing, regular monitoring and reapplication may be necessary for at least 6 months after the removal of the tree.
+• Due to the likelihood of the plant regrowing, regular monitoring and reapplication may be necessary for at least six months after the tree is removed.

 Questions and Answers